asad-waraich/MLOps-FastAPI-Lab2/README.md

 ### 2. Install Dependencies

-Install all the required packages, including libraries for plotting, from the `requirements.txt` file.
+Install all the required packages from the `requirements.txt` file.

 ```bash
 pip install -r requirements.txt